-The Desert & Delta tour kicks off with a visit to the spectacular Victoria Falls, also known by the local name of “Mosi-oa Tunya” (the smoke that thunders), where a range of optional activities awaits us.
-We explore Chobe National Park.
-The park has one of the largest concentrations of wildlife in Africa.
+The Desert and Delta tour kicks off in the town of Victoria Falls.
+We highly recommend that you arrive a day or two prior to your tour commencing in order to appreciate the charm of this town and to visit the mighty Victoria Falls, also known by the local name of “Mosi-oa Tunya” (the smoke that thunders).
+From Victoria Falls, we cross over into Botswana and settle on the banks of the Chobe River, our base for exploring the the Chobe National Park.
+The park has one of the largest concentrations of wildlife in Africa and we head out to explore the Chobe National Park from the river, enjoying a leisurely boat cruise which allows us an up close and personal experience with the many elephants that frequent the river in the afternoons.
 The next highlight of this tour is the Okavango Delta in Botswana.
 Exploring the Okavango Delta is a must.
-Here, you’ll have an endless list of activities to participate in, truly making the most of your time in this paradise.
+Here, you’ll have an endless list of activities that will occupy our time, which includes a full day game drive through Savuti Game Reserve, a game drive in Moremi Game Reserve, a mokoro trip through the waterways of the Okavango Delta and a nature walk to one of the many islands in the Okavango Delta.
 We then travel to Ghanzi in the central Kalahari.
 The Kalahari is home to the San people and our stay here will present us with the opportunity to learn more about these fascinating people.
 Our game viewing experience continues in Etosha National Park.
-Etosha is the venue for some of the most unique game viewing experiences in Africa.
-We visit a community of Himba people before arriving in Swakopmund, where you can try your hand at quadbiking, sandboarding and skydiving.
+Etosha is the venue for some of the most unique game viewing experiences in Africa, before reaching the coastal town of Swakopmund, where you can try your hand at quad biking, sandboarding and skydiving.
 If you’re in the mood to explore, you can take your time and admire the architecture and quaint shops or take a scenic flight over the coastal town.

 Pre & Post Tour Accommodation